uwescience/myria-ec2-ansible/README.md

 *  __Setting up Ansible on Control Machine__
    Ansible documentation provided details on [installation]( http://docs.ansible.com/ansible/intro_installation.html#installing-     the-control-machine, "Installation").
-   If your control machine is a Mac, the preferred way of installation is via pip.
+   If your control machine is a Mac, the preferred way of installation is via `pip`.
 [Install via pip]( http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip).
+You can also use your native package manager (e.g., `brew` on a Mac, `apt-get` on Debian/Ubuntu, `yum` on Red Hat/CentOS) to install Ansible.

+   Note that the wrapper script `myria-deploy` tries to install Ansible for you via `pip` (which will still prompt you for your password since it requires root privileges).
+You should only need to manually install Ansible if this fails.

 *  __AWS account information__
    Ansible provides a number of core modules for AWS.
 We use several of these modules to setup MyriaX on AWS.
 The requirments for this are minimal.